NabiCook/coursera-works/README.md

 * **Example: SQL Query**
-	This query searches for failed login attempts (`success = 0`) that occurred after 6 PM.
+	This query searches for failed login attempts (`success = 1, fail = 0`) that occurred after 6 PM.
 This is a critical step in identifying suspicious behavior.
 	```sql
 	SELECT *
 	FROM log_in_attempts